How will I be taught?

 What do I need to join the course

-**PLEASE NOTE: Regular attendance, a high level of commitment and approximately 2 hours of home study is a requirement from you.**
+**PLEASE NOTE: Regular attendance, a high level of commitment and approximately 2 hours of home study is a requirement from you, enrolling on this course.**